trigger-corp/trigger.io-file/module/docs/index.md

 - ``videoQuality``: Sets the video quality.
 Valid options are: `"default"`, `"low"`, "`medium`" and `"high"`.
 - ``videoDuration``: If the user records a new video then the video duration will be limited to the given length in seconds.

-Returned files will be accessible to the app as long as they exist on the device.
+Returned files are stored in a temporary location and may be deleted by the device operating system.
+Use `forge.file.saveURL` if you need to save the file to a permanent location.

 Please note that it is hard to predict the quantifiable properties of videos that have been transcoded with the `videoQuality` setting as it van vary greatly between operating system and device versions.
 Generally the `"high"` setting corresponds to the highest-quality video recording supported for the active camera on the device.